Nishanth2969/Hotstar-Hub/README.md

 # Disney Hotstar UI Clone

-Hotstar-Disney+ UI clone using ReactJS
+Hotstar-Disney+ UI clone using HTML,CSS,BootStrap,ReactJS

-Most Simple Project you can do when ypu start studying ReactJS.It is only made using ReactJS.
+Most Simple Project you can do when ypu start studying ReactJS.It is only made using HTML, CSS, BootStrap, ReactJS.

 ## Installation